dvcorreia/atc-hackathon-2024-bosch/README.md

 <hr>
 </details>

-Otherwise, you can install the required dependencies yourself.
+Otherwise, you can have the headaches yourself.